davenkin/andy-angular-sample/README.md

 - A consistent [page layout structure](./ADRs/008_page_layout_structure.md)
 - A consistent [API calling strategy](./ADRs/005_how_to_call_apis.md)

-## Tech stacks
+## Tech stack

 - Angular 20
+- PrimeNG 20

 ## Local run

-To start a local development server, run:
+First, finish the steps in [Local keycloak setup](#local-keycloak-setup), then run:

 ```
 npm start
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
+Once the server is running, open your browser and navigate to [http://localhost:4200/](http://localhost:4200/).
 The application will automatically reload whenever you modify any of the source files.

 ## Build